 What else to do in the area:

 The theatre is right next to the beautiful 23 acre Pavilion Gardens.
 The gardens have two play areas, one of which is specifically for younger children.
-There is also a miniature train and three orienteering courses as well as plenty of room to play sports and games.
+There is also a boating lake, miniature train and three orienteering courses as well as plenty of room to play sports and games.